jossiwolf/jossiwolf/README.md

 ### Hi there 👋

-I'm Jossi 🌱 I work as an Android Programmer at Snapp Mobile and sometimes I like doing some open source stuff :) Take a look around!
+I'm Jossi 🌱 I work as a Software Engineer at Google.
+Currently, I am working on Jetpack Compose and Accompanist!

 If you're looking for me, look where there are vegan croissants ;)